Colgate’s reopening of campus can only succeed if we work together to keep one another safe.

 Sometimes people encounter situations in which they see behavior that appears to violate Colgate’s Commitment to Community Health (student commitment | employee commitment).
 Addressing violations in a timely fashion is the best way to prevent the spread of SARS-CoV-2.
 Here, we offer guidelines for how to respond in these circumstances.

 Please note that Colgate community members, except for those whose positions require it, are not personally responsible for addressing violations.
-Violations can be reported, anonymously or not, to Colgate’s Reporting an Incident or Concern website.
+Violations can be reported to Colgate’s Reporting an Incident or Concern website.
 The commitment compliance manager will follow up accordingly.
 If the reporting party wishes to be notified of the report’s submission, they should indicate this on the form.
 Reporting parties should understand that federal student privacy laws preclude specific information about the resolution of the complaint.

 If you witness a situation, we suggest assessing the potential violation first.
 No one should put themselves in a potentially hostile situation.
 If you feel comfortable and compelled to address it directly, below are some suggestions about how to take effective action.